taylorkondrla/odin-recipes/README.md

 # odin-recipes

-Practice HTML and CSS with The Odin Project
+<p>This is my recipe website that I created while taking The Odin Project course</p>